Max Farnham: Storylines

 Max Farrives on Brookside Close with his wife, Patricia Farnham, and their son, Thomas.
 Max had previously been married to Susannah Farnham and had two children with her, Matthew and Emily.
 His marriage to Susannah had broken up as a result of his affair with Patricia.
 While Max is out in Florida to try to stop Susannah from taking their children to live out there with her new boyfriend, Andrew, Patricia's father, David, catches Max in bed with Susannah, and tells his daughter about what he has seen.
 Patricia starts divorce proceedings.
 Susannah goes back to Florida when Max refuses to pick her over Patricia.
-Max and Patricia later reconcile and get re-married just days after their divorce is finalised.
+Max and Patricia later reconcile and get remarried just days after their divorce is finalised.
 Max and Patricia have a daughter named Alice, who has Down's Syndrome.

 Susannah Farnham returns to Brookside after her relationship with Andrew ends badly in terms of finance, leaving her penniless.
 Susannah becomes intent on winning ex-husband Max back from his wife Patricia and destroying their reconciled marriage, trying to make him jealous by living with Max's business associate, Dil Palmer.
 The marriage finally breaks down completely when Max is falsely arrested for kerb crawling after he gets lost driving his car and stops to ask a nearby woman for directions, not realising she is a prostitute.
 Although Max is found innocent, Patricia refuses to believe him and leave the Close for France with their children, Thomas and Alice.
 Susannah is more than happy to support Max throughout the case and with her help, he is acquitted.
 Although Patricia eventually returns to try to make amends with Max after she learns of his acquittal, he walks out on her, remarking bitterly about her lack of support and that he still has feelings for Susannah.
 Weeks later, Patricia leaves the Close again and returns to France, this time for good, divorcing Max for the second time.
 Soon after, Max and Susannah rekindle their relationship.